wuzhengy/TAU/Communication over DHT.md

    * When a node, A, wants to get a data.
 It will search local memory firstly.
 If not found locally, A will do the `get`, if DHT reponse is nil, A will put the key in A's `gossip` channel, then move on.
    * When aother node B reads from `gossip` channel, if B has such data locally, then B will put the data. <br><br>
 The TAU DHT engine will setup a get unique queue to ensure the key uniqueness, so the request will not flood the system.
-* Put: only DHT_recursive with no targat public key
+* Put: only DHT_recursive
-   * Gossip mutable data: through mutable item or dht_direct get/response, gossip will annouce own public key and IP, data demand and message records
   * Immutable data in demand
-<br><br>
+  * Mutable data channel with salt 'Gossip' : through mutable item or dht_direct get/response, gossip will annouce own public key and IP, data demand and message records
-The gossip concept is created to make each peer constantly in gossip state by exchange they observation of the swarm in terms of message transfer and demand state.
+      * The gossip concept is created to make each peer constantly in gossip state by exchange their observation of the swarm in terms of message and demand.
+This will increase the network efficiency.
-* `Put` / `Put and Forget`: When a node wants to put data item, it will call DHT recursively to put data into network cache, and then move to next steps.
+  * `Put` / `Put and Forget`: When a node wants to put data item, it will call DHT recursively to put data into network cache Non-blocking, and then move to next steps.
 The `put` action does not cause blocking and do not require response, since it does not need to care about whether data is really put or not.
-    * mutable data put: app will put mutable data item such as messages, blockchainTip or txTip when demanded.
-    * immutable data put: app will put immutable data uppon demand.
-*

 ## DHT and DDAG
 TAU data is permanently stored in the distributed dag, which is spread among many different phones and has noting to do with DHT.